Augusto11CB/Computer-Science-Concepts-Techniques-Technologies/Software-Architecture-Styles/Software-Architecture-in-Practice-Len-Bass-et-al.md

 - The changes can be splited in 3 categories
     - local
-        - Accomplished by modifying a single element
+        - Accomplished by modifying a single element.
-        - Ex: Create/Implement a new bussiness rule
+        - Ex: Create/Implement a new bussiness rule.
     - non-local
-        - Result in modifications in multiple elements
+        - Result in modifications in multiple elements.
-        - Leaves the underlying architectural approach intact
+        - Leaves the underlying architectural approach intact.
-        - Ex: Create/Implement a new bussiness rule + adding new fields to the database  + changes in the interface
+        - Ex: Create/Implement a new bussiness rule + adding new fields to the database  + changes in the interface.
     - architectural
-        - Ex: changing a single-threaded system to a multi-threaded
+        - Ex: changing a single-threaded system to a multi-threaded.

 - In order to determine which change paths have the least risk, when changes are necessary/essential, and what are the consequences of proposed changes all require a deep understandment of the relationships, behaviors and performance of the elements of the system.